Growing and Harvesting Basil So it Produces All Season Long

 While we humans love growing basil for its pungent leaves, the bees love it for the flowers.

-Trouble is, in order to maintain a continuous harvest of sweet basil leaves growing all summer long, the flower heads need to be removed.
+Trouble is, in order to maintain steady foliage growth all season long, the basil flowers need to be removed.
 Allowed to flower, the plants will go to seed and stop producing those fresh lovely leaves.

 Luckily, there’s an easy solution.
 Plant several extra basil plants.
 Once you’ve harvested the first batch of leaves, allow a few plants to go into flowering mode.